Civil War Historical Tour

 Day 7: Sunday, May 21, 2023: Richmond to Appomattox; home to Montreat

-Follow the route of Lee’s Retreat April 2-9, 1865, and finish at Appomattox Court House April 9, 1865.
-Return to Montreat College.
+On this final day, we’ll follow the route of Lee’s Retreat from April 2-9, 1865, where it finished at Appomattox Court House April 9, 1865.
+We’ll enjoy lunch, and reflect on a great trip as we make our way back to Montreat College.

 Dr. William Forstchen

-Dr. William Forstchen serves as a professor of history and writing at Montreat College.
+Dr. William Forstchen serves as a faculty fellow and professor of history at Montreat College.
 He earned his B.A. from Rider College; he completed his M.A. and Ph.D. at Purdue University.
 He has authored more than 50 books, ranging from fantasy to traditional historical works; numerous short stories; articles; and op-ed pieces for publications such as the Chicago Tribune and the Washington Times.
 His latest best-selling novel is 48 Hours, published by Tor Forge.

 Dr. Paul J. Maurer is the eighth president of Montreat College.
 As a visionary and result-driven Christian leader, he believes deeply in the value of Christ-centered higher education, drawing from more than 30 years of leadership in nonprofit and higher education administration.
 Dr. Maurer earned his Ph.D. in political science from Claremont Graduate University, where he was an H.B.
 Earhart Fellow and a John M. Olin Fellow.
 He earned his B.A. from the University of Cincinnati and his Master of Divinity from Gordon-Conwell Theological Seminary.

 Dr. Maurer and his wife, Joellen, have been married since 1989, and have four adult children and three grandchildren.
-Joellen works as a real estate broker and serves at many local non-profits.
+Joellen is the founder and CEO of Carolina Life Properties.
+She also serves as a mentor and on non-profit boards.